 robotoolbox

-is an R client to access data from KoboToolbox.
+is an R client to access and manage data from KoboToolbox, a powerful tool for collecting and analyzing data in challenging environments.

 Installation